adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed on it, adjust backend generates unique **adjust device identifier** (**adid**).
-In order to obtain this identifier, you can make a call to following method on `Adjust2dx` instance:
+For every device with your app installed on it, the Adjust backend generates a unique **Adjust device identifier** (**adid**).
+In order to obtain this identifier, you can make a call to following method on the `Adjust2dx` instance:

 ```cpp
 std::string adid = Adjust2dx::getAdid();
 ```

-**Note**: Information about **adid** is available after app installation has been tracked by the adjust backend.
-From that moment on, adjust SDK has information about your device **adid** and you can access it with this method.
-So, **it is not possible** to access **adid** value before the SDK has been initialised and installation of your app was tracked successfully.
+**Note**: Information about the **adid** is available after app installation has been tracked by the Adjust backend.
+From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
+So, **it is not possible** to access an **adid** value before the SDK has been initialised and installation of your app was tracked successfully.

 ### <a id="user-attribution"></a>User attribution

-Like described in [attribution callback scetion](#attribution-callback), this callback get triggered providing you info about new attribution when ever it changes.
-In case you want to access info about your user's current attribution when ever you need it, you can make a call to following method of the `Adjust2dx` instance:
+As described in [attribution callback section](#attribution-callback), this callback is triggered to provide you with information about new attributions whenever they change.
+If you want to access information about a user's current attribution at any other time, you can make a call to following method of the `Adjust2dx` instance:

 ```cpp
 AdjustAttribution2dx attribution = Adjust2dx::getAttribution();
 ```

-**Note**: Information about current attribution is available after app installation has been tracked by the adjust backend and attribution callback has been initially triggered.
-From that moment on, adjust SDK has information about your user's attribution and you can access it with this method.
-So, **it is not possible** to access user's attribution value before the SDK has been initialised and attribution callback has been initially triggered.
+**Note**: Information about current attribution is available only after app installation has been tracked by the Adjust backend and an attribution callback has been triggered.
+From that moment on, the Adjust SDK has information about a user's attribution and you can access it with this method.
+So, **it is not possible** to access a user's attribution value before the SDK has been initialised and an attribution callback has been triggered.

 ### <a id="push-token">Push token

-To send us the push notifications token, then add the following call to Adjust **whenever you get your token in the app or when it gets updated**:
+To send us the push notifications token, add the following call to Adjust **whenever you get your token in the app or when it gets updated**:

 ```cpp
 Adjust2dx::setDeviceToken("YourPushNotificationToken");